jimwcollins/portfolio/README.md

 The site began life before I learned React.
 There was the obvious temptation to redevelop it, but instead I saw it as an excellent opportunity to hone my HTML, CSS and JavaScript without relying on frameworks.

+I am now working on adding animations using GSAP.

 The hosted site can be found here: https://james-collins.netlify.app/

 &nbsp;